Welcome to Luxembourg City, where history meets modern charm! What to do in Luxembourg City? 22 essential tips for a fantastic city trip!

 Luxembourg is an old city and was founded in 963.
 It is the capital of the Grand Duchy of Luxembourg, a small country located between Belgium, France, and Germany.
 In the sixteenth century, Luxembourg was one of the strongest fortresses in Europe and you can still see some of the remains of this fortress in the city.
 Luxembourg’s old city center has been a UNESCO World Heritage Site since 1994.

 Luxembourg is one of the most important cities for the European Union, as the European Court of Justice and the secretariat of the EU Parliament are located in Luxembourg.
 A city trip to Luxembourg is a great idea for lovers of culture, history, and nature.

-What are the best things to do in Luxembourg City?
-Here are 12 tips.
+What to do in Luxembourg City?
+22 tips!